Trivalve: Racing career

 In 1927 Trivalve was successful in the AJC Derby, Victoria Derby and the Melbourne Cup.
 The win in the Cup gave trainer James Scobie and jockey Bobbie Lewis their fourth Melbourne Cup successes.
 Trivalve won career prize money of £28,375.

 Stud career

 Trivalve was retired to stud but proved an unsuccessful sire failing to sire any stakes winners.
 Trivalve was eventually sold on as a station sire and reportedly died of snakebite in the Northern Territory in 1941, having been sold twice that year for 7 guineas and 9 guineas.

 Pedigree

+Trivalve is inbred 3S x 4D to the stallion Carbine, meaning that he appears third generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.